Make sure your commercial roof is ready for Santa with these tips…

 - Have Mint Roofing inspect your roof for damage after December 25th.
 The most common repairs we see are sleigh runner and hoof damage.

-- And finally, consider investing in our TopSite Preventative Maintenance Program to keep your roof is in Tip-Top condition for next year.
+- And finally, consider investing in our TopSite Preventative Maintenance Program to keep your roof in Tip-Top condition for next year.
 It’s the gift that keeps giving the whole year.

 We realize what a busy time of year the holiday season is.
 With a bit of advance planning, you can be confident that your commercial roof is ready for anything, even a flying reindeer-drawn sleigh filled with cargo.
 We’ve got you covered!